-Music is arguably the most important part of any social function, and while choosing the right music is something we can’t help you with, we can help you make sure whatever you pick sounds good.
-Finding ways to play music indoors isn’t that difficult — TVs often have passable speakers, and it’s easy to fill a small space with music.
-If you have a backyard, though, chances are people are going to want to move the party outside.
+Music is arguably the most important part of any social function.
+And while choosing the right music is something we can’t help you with, we can help you make sure whatever you pick sounds good piped through the best outdoor speakers of 2022.
+Finding ways to play music indoors isn’t that difficult — even budget TVs have passable speakers, and it’s easy to fill a small space with music.
+If you have a backyard, people will want to move the party to your outdoor space.
 That’s where the challenge comes in.
-How do you find speakers that will fill an outdoor area and hold out against the weather?
+How do you find speakers to fill an outdoor area and hold out against the weather?

 Fortunately, we’ve found some of the best outdoor speakers that can produce big audio and withstand whatever crazy weather might come your way.
 Most of the options on this list are wired speakers that connect to a stereo system.
-They’re medium-sized speakers that are designed to be mounted to a stationary post, providing immersive sound.
-If you don’t have a stereo system (or a backyard) we’ve also included a portable Bluetooth option that is built for the outdoors.
-If you’re ready to turn your small backyard BBQ into a full-blown block party, these are the best outdoor speakers to get.
+They’re medium-sized speakers designed to be mounted to a stationary post, providing immersive sound.
+We’ve included a portable Bluetooth speaker option if you don’t have a stereo system (or a backyard).
+These are the best outdoor speakers to get if you’re ready to turn your small backyard BBQ into a full-blown block party.

 1. Polk Audio Atrium 4 Outdoor Speakers